-Bytes о/м 1 Description LBA Formats List 131:128 М LBA Format 0 Support (LBAF0): This field indicates the LBA format 0 that is supported by the controller.
+Bytes О/М 1 Description IEEE Extended Unique Identifier (EUI64): This field contains a 64-bit IEEE Extended Unique Identifier (EUI-64) that is globally unique and assigned to the namespace when the namespace is created.
+This field remains fixed throughout the life of the namespace and is preserved across namespace and controller operations (e.g., Controller Level Reset, namespace format, etc.).
+127:120 0 The EUI-64 is a concatenation of a 24-bit or 36-bit Organizationally Unique Identifier (OUI or OUI-36) value assigned by the IEEE Registration Authority and an extension identifier assigned by the corresponding organization.
+Refer to the IEEE EUI-64 guidelines for more information.
+This field is big endian (refer to the IEEE Extended Unique Identifier section in the NVM Express Base Specification).
+The controller shall specify a globally unique namespace identifier in this field, the NGUID field, or a Namespace UUID in the Namespace Identification Descriptor (refer to the Namespace Identification Descriptor figure in the NVM Express Base Specification) when the namespace is created.
+If the controller is not able to provide a globally unique 64-bit identifier in this field, then this field shall be cleared to 0h.
+Refer to the Unique Identifier section in the NVM Express Base Specification.
+LBA Formats List 131:128 M LBA Format 0 Support (LBAF0): This field indicates the LBA format 0 that is supported by the controller.
 The LBA format field is defined in Figure 98.
 Additional information may be provided in the ELBAF0 field (refer to Figure 100).
 135:132 0 LBA Format 1 Support (LBAF1): This field indicates the LBA format 1 that is supported by the controller.
 The LBA format field is defined in Figure 98.
 Additional information may be provided in the ELBAF1 field (refer to Figure 100).
-383:380 о LBA Format 63 Support (LBAF63): This field indicates the LBA format 63 that is supported by the controller.
+383:380 0 LBA Format 63 Support (LBAF63): This field indicates the LBA format 63 that is supported by the controller.
 The LBA format field is defined in Figure 98.
-4095:384 0 Additional information may be provided in the ELBAF63 field (refer to Figure 100).
-Vendor Specific Notes: 1.
+Additional information may be provided in the ELBAF63 field (refer to Figure 100).
+4095:384 0 Vendor Specific Notes: 1.
 O/M definit ion: O = C Optional, M = Mandatory.